 Many people mistakenly think website localisation is the same as website translation.
-However, this is not true and it is important to note that translation, while very important when targetting countries with a different native language, is only a small subset of website localisation:
+However, this is not true and it is important to note that translation, while very important when targetting countries with a different native language, is only a small subset of website localisation.

-- Content is not the only part of a website that needs to be localised
+Content is not the only part of a website that needs to be localised

-- Content in all formats needs to be localised
+Content in all formats needs to be localised

-In order for the website to contribute to lead generation, lead conversion and/or sales, web content in all formats (text, graphic, photo, video, audio) needs to meet the requirements created by the business environment of the export market, in particular with regard to competitors and customers;
+In order for the website to contribute to lead generation, lead conversion and/or sales, web content in all formats (text, graphic, photo, video, audio) needs to meet the requirements created by the business environment of the export market, in particular with regard to competitors and customers.

-- All text content needs to be localised
+All content needs to be localised